Adacel (Diphtheria Toxoid, Tetanus Toxoid, Pertactin, Pertussis Filamentous Haemagglutinin, Pertussis Fimbriae 2 + 3, Pertussis Toxoid)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Local reaction around injection site (redness, pain, discomfort, swelling, hard lumps)
+• Local reaction at the injection site (redness, pain, swelling)

 • Headaches